 I’m not suggesting for a moment that all contact sports should be immediately banned – far from it.
 I’m just saying that professional athletes who end up taking legitimised violence and applying the same code of conduct outside of the controlled environment with unwilling combatants should not be permitted to continue being celebrated as superstars for the same behaviour that landed them in jail!
-In addition to that, I’m suggesting for the fans justifying these crimes on the basis that these athletes are just human beings making “human mistakes”, to make sure that they are judged with the same level of scrutiny that the rest of us mere mortals would be subject to.
+In addition to that, I’m suggesting the fans justifying these crimes on the basis that these athletes are just human beings making “human mistakes”, make sure that these athletes are judged with the same level of scrutiny that the rest of us mere mortals would be subject to!

 The NHL has made a massive effort in recent seasons to promote its self as an inclusive sport, free of prejudice and judgment…

 But I really think they should draw the line at wife beaters and domestic abusers.